ietf-rats-wg/eat/draft-ietf-rats-eat.md

 then pass specific subsets of claims to other consumers for evaluation ("downstream consumers").
-Since any COSE encryption will be removed by the receiving consumer, the communication of claim subsets to any downstream consumer should leverage a communication security protocol (e.g. Transport Layer Security).
+Since any COSE encryption will be removed by the receiving consumer, the communication of claim subsets to any downstream consumer MUST leverage an equivalent communication security protocol (e.g. Transport Layer Security).

 However, assume the EAT of the previous example is hierarchical and